-Washington state shuts down restaurants, bars to stop spread of novel coronavirus
+Washington state to shut down restaurants, bars, and cap gatherings at 50 to stop spread of coronavirus

 “At this point, I would be in favor of shutting down bars and restaurants for dine-in service for a limited time,” he said Sunday, adding that takeout and delivery services should still be allowed and that there should be a date for reopening.
 “Many restaurants and bars won’t survive if this drags on for months.”

 On Twitter, the hashtag #shutdownSeattle was trending.
+Vince Keenan, a 50-year-old Seattle novelist and editor who works from home, said he’s made a point of patronizing bars and restaurants downtown and in Belltown, where there’s been a noticeable drop in customers.

+“They’re fairly empty and so they’ve been able to employ safe, social-distancing practices,” he said of the businesses owned by friends.
+“Seeing that bars on Capitol Hill and in other neighborhoods are packed is infuriating to me.”

 Kevin Canetti, a server at The Grill from Ipanema in Belltown, chimed in to speak to the effect that the downturn was already taking on his finances.

 “I’ve had half of my shifts cut because business has plummeted,” he said by email.
 Even so, he added, “Something or someone has to intervene for us in the service industry who mainly survive paycheck to paycheck, have no health insurance, and who are among the first to feel the economic implications of this epidemic.”

-Seattle Times staff reporter Paige Cornwell contributed to this report.
+Seattle Times staff reporters Sara Jean Green and Paige Cornwell contributed to this report.